-EPM revision date: I have received a copy of the current City of M above).
-I have read and I understand its contents. questions about anything I do not understand. . , , , , , , , , , , , , , , , , , , , I understand that it is my responsibility to continuous as set forth in this Manual, as well Employer may otherwise establish or change for acknowledge that this Manual provides guidelines it intended to constitute, an employment contract employment agreement must be authorized and noticed meeting.
-I acknowledge that I have not expected that I have not expected by acknowledging receipt of this Manual Manual.
-I understand that the contents of this Matime, with or without notice, to the extent permit I as policies, rules and expectations that the rom time to time.
+EPM revision date: I have received a copy of the current City of N above).
+I have read and I understand its contents. questions about anything I do not understand.
+I understand that it is my responsibility to context and that it is my responsibility to context and the second Il as policies, rules and expectations that the from time to time.
 I further understand and and information, but this Manual is not, nor is t of any kind.
-I understand that any contract or approved by the Common Council at a duly-entered into any such individual agreement or I or by following any of the provisions of this anual may be changed by the Employer at any Check the appropriate box For Non-Union Employees: I understand that me of either the Employer or me, at any time for any the Acknowledgment Form do not vary or modify the Employer and me.
-I understand that my compete Employer at any time, with or without notice to the reason.
-I understand that this Manual and the at-will employment relationship between the assation and benefits may be changed by the For Union (Transit, Fire, Police) Employees: I agreement must be authorized and approved by t by law.
-I understand that any contract supersede Union contract will be governed by this Manual.
-Employee Signature Date Employee Name
+I understand that any contract or I approved by the Common Council at a dulyentered into any such individual agreement or all or by following any of the provisions of this anual may be changed by the Employer at any Check the appropriate box For Non-Union Employees: I understand that not either the Employer or me, at any time for any Acknowledgment Form do not vary or modify the Employer and me.
+I understand that my competemployer at any time, with or without notice to the e at-will employment relationship between the nsation and benefits may be changed by the For Union (Transit, Fire, Police) Employees: agreement must be authorized and approved by by law.
+I understand that any contract supersed Union contract will be governed by this Manual. the Employer and Union to the extent required Employee Signature Date Employee Name